 - Intensive hands-on training focuses on horticultural practices, landscape maintenance, greenhouse operations, carpentry, and masonry skill sets

 - The training also includes course work in workforce literacy, job readiness, health education, and occupational therapy

 - Upon completion, program participants will receive post release support from PHS and our partners, including job placement helping inmates make the transition to life outside the prison walls.

 Selected inmates receive 12 weeks of training, which includes workforce literacy, health and job preparedness workshops offered through the Federation of Neighborhood Centers: Career Support Network (CSN).
 Upon graduation, graduates are linked to a network of green industry employers.
-In addition the Federation of Neighborhood Centers provide one tear of post release support.
+In addition the Federation of Neighborhood Centers provide one year of post release support.
 This supports includes but is not limited to aiding graduates with job placement housing, continuing education, healthcare and childcare.